kevinding0218/InterviewDocuments/Q and A/System Design/Summary/DataDog.md

 	- It would be tempting to simply remove service name from the primary key, using only time_bucket as the partition key.
 The problem with this strategy is that all writes and most reads would be against a single partition key.
 	- This would create a single hotspot that would move around the cluster as the interval changed.
 Keep in mind that a materialized view would result in the same problem, since the view itself would contain hotspots.
 - As a result, it is imperative that **we determine some sentinel value that can be used in place of the service name, and that is not time oriented**. **For example, API method or url path or instance ip address could be a good value**.
 In practice I have found that this use case is rare, or that the real use case requires a queue or cache.
+### How to store
+- **We absolutely cannot just write individual data samples to files as they arrive**.
+That’ll be prohibitively inefficient because the monitoring system may end up collecting a million data samples or more every minute.
+-  With batching in memory, there comes the risk of losing data.
+It may not be a big deal if we’re only batching for a short period of time, as typical time series use cases can tolerate the loss of a few data samples.
 ### Data Processing - Push vs Pull
 - Interviewer: Do we need to get the metrics out of the server?
 	- If not, we can have our server expose an endpoint service with the metrics or it may just save the metrics to local disks and we can do that later